jaseknighter/acid/README.md

 `playhead` row shows current step during playback, and a cursor for the currently selected step when editing.

+press a step on the `playhead` row to select it. the `keyboard` will display the note assigned to the step, which can be changed by pressing a `keyboard` key.

 for each step:
 - `gate/accent` can be off, gate on, or accent on
 - `slide` can be off or on